Mahmoud Mohammad Issa Mohammad: Background

-In 1968, Mohammad was involved in the attack of a commercial El Al aircraft at an airport in Greece.
+In 1968, Mohammad took part in the attack of a commercial El Al aircraft at an airport in Greece.
 Under orders of the Popular Front for the Liberation of Palestine, the then-25-year-old and another man hurled grenades and sprayed the plane with machine-gun fire, killing Leon Shirdan, a 50-year-old Israeli maritime engineer.
-After the attack, the Associated Press referred to the aircraft as "blazing, smoking" and "bullet-riddled".
+After the attack, the Associated Press described the aircraft as "blazing, smoking" and "bullet-riddled".

 Mohammad and his accomplice were arrested at the airport.
 In 1970 he was convicted of manslaughter and other charges and sentenced to 17 years in jail.
 However, he was freed a few months later after another Palestinian terrorist group hijacked a plane and threatened to kill the passengers unless the government released Mohammad.

 After being pardoned by Greece, Mohammad lived in different parts of the Middle East, including Lebanon, where he married his wife in 1976.
-The couple spent a few months in Cyprus in the 1980s until he was barred from re-entering the country for security reasons in 1984.
+The couple spent a few months in Cyprus in the 1980s, until he was barred from re-entering the country for security reasons in 1984.